China–Kazakhstan relations: 1990s

+2000s

 China and Kazakhstan have promoted a rapid expansion of commerce and partnership over economic development, especially in harnessing Kazakhstan's oil, natural gas, minerals and other major energy resources.
 Kazakhstan proposed the creation of an oil pipeline to China, and the two countries signed an agreement in 1997 to build it.
 This pipeline became the first between China and any Central Asian country.

 Owing to rapidly expanding domestic energy needs, China has sought to obtain a leading role in cultivating and developing energy industries in Kazakhstan.
 Along with operating four smaller oil fields, the China National Petroleum Corporation in 2005 bought Petrokazakhstan, that was the former Soviet Union's largest independent oil company, for US$4.18 billion and spent another US$700 million on a pipeline that will take the oil to the Chinese border.
 Petrokazakhstan was the largest foreign purchase ever by a Chinese company.
-By 2016, Chinese companies (e.g. China National Petroleum Corporation, Sinopec and other) invested more than US$20 billion in the petroleum sector of Kazakhstan.

-In 2009 China lent $10 billion to Kazakhstan and gained a stake in MangistauMunaiGas.
+In 2009 China lent $10 billion to Kazakhstan and gained a stake in Mangistau Munai Gas.